realMWONE/BookStoreApp/README.md

 ## Purpose
 - The Bookstore App is meant to ease the pain that current librarians have to face with operating those computer systems from 90s.
 Keeping this in mind we designed an app which can be used on a portable device like mobile with a simple and easy to use interface.

+## How to run it?
+- We have created this app on Android Studio Version 4.1.1 and Gradle version 6.5.
+- Its really simple to run our app
+    - Just clone it from our repository
+    - Build it and run it.

 ## Members
 - All [team members](https://code.cs.umanitoba.ca/3350-winter-2021-a03/winter-2021-a03-group-10/-/blob/master/docs/Members.md) working on this project